apache/guacamole-website/support.md

 The central body of documentation is the [Guacamole manual](/doc/gug/).
 It is kept up-to-date with each release, and provides a massive amount of information in one place.
 The manual contains installation and configuration instructions, as well as instructions for using the application itself.
 There is also a large section devoted entirely to development tutorials and descriptions of the architecture and APIs of the Guacamole core.

-The Guacamole team monitors the IRC channels and SourceForge forums daily and responds whenever time permits.

 Commercial Support
 ------------------------------